johko/awesome-german-open-source-ml/README.md

 ### 🛠️ MLOps

-Building, Training and Deploying Machine Learning models can be a real hazzle in today's overflowing ML landscape.
+Building, Training and Deploying Machine Learning models can be a real struggle in today's overflowing ML landscape.
 These projects are trying to take the biggest efforts and frustration out of the process.

 | Name&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; | Description | Links |
 | :------------------- | :--- | :--- |